kvarak/dnd/docs/_Classes/warlock.md

 | 16 | You compulsively scratch your fingers on wood.

 ### Breath of Smoke
-Starting at 1st level, you can use your action to exhale blistering embers in a 15-foot cone.
+You can use your ***action*** to exhale blistering embers in a 15 ft cone.
 Each creature in that area must make a Constitution saving throw against your warlock spell save DC.
 Creature that fail take fire damage equal to your warlock level + your Intelligence modifier and are blinded until the end of their next turn.

 If you activate this feature again before finishing a long rest, you gain one level of exhaustion.

 Additionally, you can breathe and see normally in smoke or ash-filled air.

 ### Feast for the Fire
-Beginning at 6th level, when you damage a creature with fire, you mark it as a sacrifice to the Ashen Wolf.
+When you damage a creature with fire, you mark it as a sacrifice to the Ashen Wolf.

-If it is killed before the end of your next turn, and within 5 feet, you can use a ***reaction*** to incinerate it, leaving it a pile of ash.
+If it is killed while adjacent to you, before the end of your next turn, you can use a ***reaction*** to incinerate it, leaving it a pile of ash.
 You gain temporary hit points equal to your warlock level, and can spend one Hit Die to heal yourself.

 ### Endless Pursuit
-At 10th level, your patron grants you a portion of its primal stamina.
+Your patron grants you a portion of its primal stamina.
 You gain resistance to fire damage.
 When you finish a short rest, you can choose to reduce your level of exhaustion by one.

 You must finish a long rest before you can use this feature again.

 ### Beast of the Burning End
-At 14th level, you unlock the power to incarnate into the form of your patron.
+You unlock the power to incarnate into the form of your patron.
 As an ***action***, you wrap yourself in the guise of a massive flaming lupine creature.
 For 1 minute, or until you exit this incarnation as a ***bonus action***, you gain the following benefits.

  * Your size becomes Large.
  * You ignore all levels of exhaustion.
- * Your speed increases by 20 feet.
+ * Your speed increases by 20 ft.
- * You have advantage on melee attack rolls against a creature if at least one of your allies is within 5 feet of the creature and the ally isn’t incapacitated.
+ * You have advantage on melee attack rolls against a creature if at least one of your allies is adjacent to the creature and the ally isn’t incapacitated.
  * You are immune to fire damage.

 When you use this feature, two **hell hounds** burst forth from your burning flesh.
 They obey any verbal commands that you issue to them (no action required).
 If you don’t issue any commands to them or are incapacitated, they defend themselves and you from hostile creatures, but otherwise take no actions.
 They act on your initiative count, have twice as many hit points as a normal hell hound, and are considered elementals instead of their normal type.